The Salvation Army, Canada: Governance

-The Salvation Army in Canada is an administrative unit of The Salvation Army that serves Canada and Bermuda.
-The territory is divided geographically into divisions – Alberta, Bermuda, British Columbia, Maritime, Newfoundland and Labrador, Ontario Central East, Ontario Great Lakes, Prairie, and Quebec.
+The Salvation Army in Canada is divided geographically into divisions – Alberta, Bermuda, British Columbia, Maritime, Newfoundland and Labrador, Ontario Central East, Ontario Great Lakes, Prairie, and Quebec.
 Each division is headed by a divisional commander, who is responsible to the Territorial Commander.
 In turn, the Territorial Commander is responsible to International Headquarters (IHQ) in London, England.

 The Territorial Commander (TC) and Chief Secretary are appointed by the General.
 Their role is to oversee and administer the work of The Salvation Army within their territory.
 They are assisted by various other Secretaries (departmental heads) who are, in turn, responsible for overseeing their various branches of Army activity.

 The Territorial Commander is responsible for the territory's overall operation and mission, and the Chief Secretary is responsible for the territory's administration and daily operations.
 Senior executive officers are, on the recommendation of the Territorial Commander, also appointed by the General.
 All other officer appointments within a territory are the responsibility of the Territorial Commander and the Cabinet.

 The Salvation Army in Canada is a non-governmental direct provider of social services in the areas of homelessness, poverty and addiction, and a continuing support for programs in developing countries.
 In addition to mobile programs such as disaster relief, and homeless soup lines, the Salvation Army in Canada currently operates permanent facilities including corps community centers (churches), Social Services Centers, summer camps, Adult Rehabilitation Centers, and thrift stores.